 Defeat King Richard and Robin Hood but ignore the other heroes

 Only King Richard and Robin Hood really affect you being able to get power or issue taxes.
-The rest of the heroes are more of an inconvenience and it may cost you more in building up soldiers to vanquish them than it’s worth.
+The rest of the heroes are more of an inconvenience and it may cost you more in building up allies to vanquish them than it’s worth.

 You also earn money from heroes by using Beautiful, Lovely Taxes, so it is actually a good thing to have a few of them around.